Weak lensing calibration of mass bias in the REFLEX+BCS X-ray galaxy cluster catalogue: Methodology

 We measure the weak lensing signal relative to the reported galaxy cluster center, which is the X-ray centroid from the X-ray catalogue described in Section \ref{Data-RBC}.
 Errors in the determination of the cluster center will suppress the weak lensing signal on small scales.
 Since we are taking averages of shears in annuli, an annulus around a location other than the peak will contain a small region of higher shear than expected and a much larger region of lower shear than expected.
 This effect reduces the average shear in the annulus, and the effect size is greater at smaller radii, where the shear is changing rapidly with radius.
 If not accounted for directly, this suppression will cause errors in our final mass measurement \citep{2007arXiv0709.1159J,2008JCAP...08..006M,2011ApJ...740...53R} that can be tens of per cent, comparable to the size of the mass bias that we are trying to measure.

 Errors in centroid determination can come from physical sources (unrelaxed clusters whose center of mass may be physically separated from the X-ray peak) and from measurement uncertainty (the finite resolution of the X-ray map).
 For optical cluster catalogues, some fraction of the clusters are exactly centered, due to the exact centering of some brightest cluster galaxies.
 The rest have a distribution of $R_s$, the distance between the true center and the observed center, usually written as a Rayleigh distribution \citep{2007arXiv0709.1159J} \be P(R_s) = \frac{R_s}{\sigma_s^2} \exp\left(-\frac{1}{2}(R_s/\sigma_s)^2\right) \ee which is the average absolute offset for a measurement with Gaussian error in both the $x$ and $y$ directions.
 For the X-ray measurements, we have no perfectly centered clusters since centroid measurement uncertainty affects them all, so we may use $P(R_s)$ directly for our sample as a whole.
-For $\sigma_s$, the width of the distribution of centroiding errors, we use both $0.25\arcmin$ and $0.5\arcmin$, related to the average resolution of the X-ray maps used in the creation of the RBC catalogue described in section \ref{Data-RBC}; we also tested several other values, as discussed in section \ref{Results}, but these values encompass the best fits to the data, as described further in section~\ref{Results}.
+For $\sigma_s$, the width of the distribution of centroiding errors, we use both $0.25\arcmin$ and $0.5\arcmin$, related to the average resolution of the X-ray maps used in the creation of the RBC catalogue described in section \ref{Data-RBC}; this is also consistent with the distribution of centroid differences between CHANDRA and ROSAT Abell clusters, as discussed in \citet{2014ApJ...797...82L}.
+We also tested several other values, as discussed in section \ref{Results}, but these values encompass the best fits to the data, as described further in section~\ref{Results}.
+The cluster offsets are a combination of true offsets between X-ray centers and dark matter centers, plus measurement error in the X-ray center; for clusters in this redshift range and with the given X-ray precision, the measurement error is the larger consideration, so we use it as our main proxy.
 Our theoretical mass profiles $\Sigma(R)$ are effectively convolved with this distribution of centroid offsets before calculating the theoretical lensing signals, $\Delta\Sigma$.
 For our simulation results, this convolution is done on a cluster-by-cluster basis using the simulation redshifts, since we must convert from angular to physical coordinates.
 For the NFW profiles, due to computation time limits, the clusters are grouped into redshift slices containing 10-20 clusters, sometimes less at the high-redshift end of the sample.
 The average weight and angular diameter distance of the groups are calculated using weights based on the lensing geometry, and a weighted summed profile is constructed using the results from each group of clusters instead of each cluster individually.